MattMoore050783/MS4-PJC-Plant-Services/README.md

 - Font Awesome
   - Font Awesome was used for the icons on the forms.

+- Django Crispy Forms
+  - Used for forms on the site.

+- Django Allauth
+  - Used for user authentication on the site.

+- Stripe
+  - Used to handle payments on the website.

 - VS Code
   - VS Code was used as the development tool to create all pages.
 Different add-ons were used in VS Code to aid my developement.
 These add-ons included were:-